sgangopadhyay/Monkey-Testing-using-Robot-Framework/README.md

-# Robot Framework Monkey Testing
+# Monkey Testing using Robot Framework 🤖

 This project demonstrates how to perform Monkey Testing using Robot Framework and SeleniumLibrary.